-A brief introduction to the usage of the available reduction recipes using Gasgano or Esorex is presented in Section 4, and in Section 5 known data reduction problems are listed, providing also possible solutions; but it is strongly suggested to read also the pipeline related sections in the FORS1+2 Data Reduction Cookbook [16], which goes even deeper into that.
+A brief introduction to the usage of the available reduction recipes using Gasgano or Esorex is presented in Section 4, and in Section 5 known data reduction problems are listed, providing also possible solutions; but it is strongly suggested to read also the Troubleshooting Guide in the Appendix (page 155), and the pipeline related sections in the FORS1+2 Data Reduction Cookbook [16], which go even deeper into that.

-More details on what are inputs, products, quality control measured quantities, and controlling parameters of each recipe is given in Section 9.
+More details on what are inputs, products, quality control measured quantities, and controlling parameters of each recipe are given in Section 9.